linmx0130/PaperNotes/notes.md

 This paper proposed a method to exploit rule patterns from a trained LSTM network to show how LSTM works.
 The authors provided an additive decomposition of the LSTM cell, which suggests a natural definition of the "importance score" of a input term to the whole sequence.

 While this score can be used to visualize the network, it can also be used to find the rule-based patterns that determine the final output.
 The authors perform experiments to extract rule patterns from the network to build a pattern matcing classifier.
 This experiment showed that the rules are really main part of the information that LSTM learned.

+### Incremental Network Quantization: Twoard Lossless CNNs with Low-Precision Weights
+* Authors: Aojun Zhou, Anbang Yao, Yiwen Guo, Lin Xu, Yurong Chen
+* Index: ICLR 2017, arXiv 1702.03044
+* Reading date: 14/02/2017
+* Categires: Network Compression, Machine Learning
+* Tag: Network compression

+While deep learning models contains a large amount of parameters, they are difficult to use in mobile devices or embedding systems.
+This paper proposed Incremental Network Quantization, which is able to convert a pretrained model into low-bit representation with better performence.

+In order to utilize specific hardware or FPGA, the authors decide to quantize the float point numbers into the power of 2.
+With a incremental quantization strategy, the network will be partially retrained after being partially quantized.
+The experiments showed that this method is able to produce higher performence models with rather low precision of parameters compared to full-presicion models.
+The compression ratio is more than 50 times.